vitorlinsbinski/task-list-crud/README.md

 Task 05,Descrição da Task 05
 ```

+<span>So, it will be parsed by "csv-parse" library and send it through this route.</span>

 ## Requirements to run the project

 <p>Before you run the project, check if you have [Node.js](https://nodejs.org/en/) installed on your machine, as well [Git](https://git-scm.com) to clone this repository.</p>